“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 What are AI agents?

-AI agents are smart systems that can make and execute decisions on their own, with minimal human input.
-They use artificial intelligence technologies such as natural language processing (NLP) with deep learning to assess situations and execute the best course of action.1
+AI agents are artificial intelligence tools that can make and execute decisions on their own, with minimal human input.
+They use technologies like natural language processing (NLP) as well as external tools to gather data, process it, and take action.

-AI chatbots are platforms that use artificial intelligence to provide information, answer questions, and solve customer queries.
+AI chatbots, like ChatGPT, are platforms that use artificial intelligence to provide information, answer questions, and solve customer queries.
 They work on direct commands and don’t have decision-making capabilities.

 AI agents, on the other hand, are programmed to make and execute decisions.
 They are capable of assessing situations, understanding complex queries, and taking action on their own.
 Depending on the use case, some AI agents may use AI chatbots or large language models (LLM) as their base technology.